nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

 0b11000 (=24), 0b11010101001011000 (=109144).

 As you can see the lower three bits are always zero.
 So those three bits are basically free to use.
-We can use them to store a "tag" in where, which is an integer between 0 (0b000) and 7 (0b111).
+We can use them to store a "tag", which is an integer between 0 (0b000) and 7 (0b111).

     pppppppp|pppppppp|pppppppp|pppppppp|pppppppp|pppppppp|pppppppp|pppppTTT
     ^- actual pointer                                   three tag bits -^